Could I Claim For An Accident At Work If I Was Partly Responsible?

 Some examples of evidence that you could collect to help support your claim include:

-- Medical records: Your medical records and other official medical documents can be used to illustrate the injuries you suffered and the treatment you will need going forward.
+• Medical records: Your medical records and other official medical documents can help prove the nature of your injuries and what treatment you’ll require going forward.

 One benefit of working with a solicitor on your case is that they can help you gather evidence and build a strong claim.
 To find out how one of our solicitors could help you, contact our advisors today.